 In the UK, new gixers are in most race championships, in BSB and British Superstock plus many privateer and club championships.

-Suzuki also beat up the competition on the road racing scene with Michael Dunlop winning the senior IOM TT being the highlight.
+Beating up the competition on the road racing scene with Michael Dunlop winning the senior IOM TT with the Suzuki GSX-R1000R.

-For me my turn approached, and I was more excited than a kid on Christmas eve.
-Being such a big Suzuki fan I didn’t want to have such high expectations, and then be disappointed.
-I had ridden an old K series 1000, and I thought it was a bit iffy.
-Compared to my 750 the old k series felt heavy, lazy and sluggish, like comparing a hummingbird to an albatross.
-It was quick, but it just felt cumbersome, and it took a lot of effort to ride it quick.
+For me, my turn approached, and I was more excited than a kid on Christmas eve.
+I didn’t want to be disappointed.
+I had ridden an old K series 1000, and I thought it was iffy.
+Compared to my 750, the old k series felt heavy, lazy and sluggish, like comparing a hummingbird to an albatross.
+It was quick, but it just felt cumbersome.
+Almost as if it took a lot of effort to get the best out of it.

-The new Gixer 1000 has been completely redesigned, so I had faith it wasn’t going to disappoint.
+The new Suzuki GSX-R1000R has been completely redesigned, so I had faith it wasn’t going to disappoint.
 Plus the success it was having on track also filled me with confidence it wouldn’t!

-I can’t say how quick it is at full chat, but at roughly 61 or 62 mph on the UK roads, it is BALLISTIC.
+I can’t say how quick it is at full chat, but on the UK roads, it is BALLISTIC.
 The torque down low is crazy, lifting the front wheel through most of the gears.
 The abundance of torque through the rev range means that a higher gear can be used and it still pulls hard for when sensibly overtaking other road users when in the higher gear.
 Equipped with a quick-shifter and auto-blipper (blipper on RR models only) both work seamlessly.

 The handling is sharp and precise, and the bike itself feels light, agile and nimble.
 The tyres provide endless amounts of grip for mere mortals like me, and the suspension soaks up bumps smoothing the ride.